 Soil water content is highly dynamic in time and space.
 It is labor intensive and difficult to capture all of these dynamics using spot sampling, although some researchers do choose to go this route.
 Like so many other areas of environmental science, some of the deepest insights into soil moisture behavior are emerging from studies using networks of in-situ sensors (Bogena et al., 2010; Brocca et al., 2010).
 For most applications, the use of in-situ, continuous measurements will provide you with a superior understanding of soil water content.

-For a more in-depth treatment of this topic, read the articles listed below.
+For a more in-depth treatment of “How many sensors do I need”, read the articles listed below.

 Baroni, G., B. Ortuani, A. Facchi, and C. Gandolfi.
 “The role of vegetation and soil properties on the spatio-temporal variability of the surface soil moisture in a maize-cropped field.”
 Journal of Hydrology 489 (2013): 148-159.
 Article link.